Kumbalangi Nights

-Kumbalangi Nights is a 2019 Indian Malayalam-language romantic comedy drama film directed by Madhu C. Narayanan.
-The directorial debut was written by Syam Pushkaran and jointly produced by Fahadh Faasil and Nazriya Nazim under their production house Fahadh Faasil and Friends, in association with Dileesh Pothan and Syam Pushkaran under Working Class Hero.
-The film stars Shane Nigam, Soubin Shahir, Fahadh Faasil and Sreenath Bhasi, along with debutants Anna Ben, Grace Antony and Mathew Thomas in pivotal roles.
+Kumbalangi Nights is a 2019 Indian Malayalam-language romantic comedy drama film directed by Madhu C. Narayanan in his directorial debut.
+It was written by Syam Pushkaran and jointly produced by Fahadh Faasil and Nazriya Nazim under their production house Fahadh Faasil and Friends, in association with Dileesh Pothan and Syam Pushkaran under Working Class Hero banner.
+The film stars Shane Nigam, Fahadh Faasil, Soubin Shahir, and Sreenath Bhasi, along with debutants Anna Ben, Grace Antony and Mathew Thomas in pivotal roles.
 The cinematography and editing were handled by Shyju Khalid and Saiju Sreedharan, respectively.
-The soundtrack and background score is composed by Sushin Shyam.
+The soundtrack and background score was composed by Sushin Shyam.

-Set in the eponymous fishing village of Kumbalangi in Kochi, Kerala, the film centres on the strained relationship between four brothers living together in a dysfunctional home, and how they ultimately stand up for each other as a family.
+Set in the eponymous fishing village of Kumbalangi in Kochi, Kerala, the film centres on the strained relationship among four brothers living together in a dysfunctional home, and how they ultimately stand up for each other as a family.
 Syam came up with the idea for the film based on the time he spent in the village in his twenties.
 In 2011, he discussed the story with then-assistant director Madhu, who decided to make his directorial debut with it.
 By 2016, Fahadh and Pothan, both of whom had worked closely with Madhu and Syam on previous films, had agreed to co-produce the film.
 Madhu then spent a year in Kumbalangi to understand its culture better, before shooting began in September 2018.

 The film was released in India and GCC territories on 7 February 2019.
-It received universal critical acclaim, and has been listed by several publications as one of the best Malayalam films of the decade.
+It received positive reviews, and has been listed by several publications as one of the best Malayalam films of the decade.
 The film also achieved considerable commercial success at the box office, grossing ₹39 crore worldwide, against a budget of ₹6.5 crore and gained cult film status.
 It was premiered on 24 May 2019 at the Habitat International Film Festival in Delhi, and also at the International Film Festival of Kerala where it won the NETPAC Award for Best Malayalam Film (Special Mention).
 It won several awards, including three Asianet Film Awards, six Vanitha Film Awards, four Kerala State Film Awards, seven CPC Cine Awards and two SIIMA Awards.
 Fahadh's character "Shammi" also developed a cult following with many of his dialogues becoming popular.

 Plot

-Saji, Bonny, Bobby and Franky are four brothers living in a small, dilapidated house in the village of Kumbalangi.
-Saji's father had married Bonny's mother, who then gave birth to Bobby and Franky.
-When their father passes away, their mother abandons them to join a religious mission, leaving Saji to be the man of the house.
-Saji has anger management issues, and often gets into fights with Bobby, an unemployed youngster.
-Franky is ashamed of Saji and Bobby but gets along well with Bonny, who is mute.